 Explanation: Taking into account the use of different and/or unfamiliar vehicles, commonality of information should be secured, therefore standard symbols should be used, if available.
-Regulation No.121 could be the one that might be referred.

-(xii) System actions should be displayed to other road users.
+(xii) System activation should be displayed to other road users.

-Explanation: To help surrounding road users, such as other drivers, pedestrians, and cyclists, be aware of vehicle actions, the system's actions should be displayed when braking, changing lanes or for hazards.
-In consideration of the system functions and driving situation, the need for display might be determined on a case-by-case basis.
+Explanation: To help surrounding road users, such as other drivers, pedestrians, and cyclists, be aware of vehicle actions, the system's actions should be displayed when braking, turning or for hazards.